What was different about Microsoft Inspire 2020?

 5. Microsoft values its relationships with partners.

 In his keynote speech, CEO Satya Nadella called Microsoft a “partner-led company”.
 While Microsoft provides technologically powerful platforms, real innovation happens through the collaboration between business users and partners, and Powell Software is honored to be among them.
-We’re looking forward to leveraging these new technologies in the Powell 365 platform and Powell Teams application – and continuing to release our own updates as we provide you with a future-proof remote working platform.
+We’re looking forward to leveraging these new technologies in the Powell 365 platform and Powell Governance application – and continuing to release our own updates as we provide you with a future-proof remote working platform.